antarctica/bas-style-kit-docs/site/_core/type.md

 %}

 {% capture alert_content %}
-In addition to heading elements, you can also use `.bsk-h1` - `.bsk-h6` classes for styling other elements as headings.
+In addition to heading elements, you can also use `.bsk-h1` - `.bsk-h6` classes for styling other elements to look like headings.
 {% endcapture %}
 {% include bas-style-kit/bsk-snippet--alert.html
   variant="info"